Diversifying Deep Ensembles: A Saliency Map Approach for Enhanced OOD Detection, Calibration, and Accuracy: Related Work

-In this work, we focus on ensemble methods, as they produce state-of-the-art results in popular OOD detection tasks \cite{yang2022openood}.
-It was shown, that the quality of the ensemble largely depends on the diversity of underlying models \cite{stickland2020diverseaug}.
-Some works improve diversity by implementing special loss functions on predicted probabilities \cite{shui2018ncl,pang2019adp}.
-The idea is to make predicted distributions dissimilar for different models.
-Unlike previous works, we don't focus on output distribution but rather diversify the features the models use for prediction.
+\textbf{Ensembles Diversification.} According to previous works, ensemble methods produce SOTA results on popular classification \cite{lakshminarayanan2017deepensemble, rame2021dice} and OOD detection tasks \cite{yang2022openood}.
+It was shown that the quality of the ensemble largely depends on the diversity of underlying models \cite{stickland2020diverseaug}.
+Some works improve diversity by implementing special loss functions on predicted probabilities.
+The idea is to make different predicted distributions for different models.
+The NCL loss \cite{shui2018ncl} reduces correlations between output probabilities, but can negatively influence the prediction of the correct class.
+The ADP \cite{pang2019adp} solves this problem by diversifying only the probabilities of alternative classes.
+On the other hand, the DICE \cite{rame2021dice} loss reduces dependency between bottleneck features of multiple models.
+While previous works reduce the correlations of either model predictions or bottleneck features, we directly diversify the input features used by the models within an ensemble, which further improves OOD detection and calibration.

-Ensembles were also previously applied in domain generalization tasks and offline reinforcement learning.
-In SimpBias \cite{teney2022simplicitybias}, multiple classification heads are trained with diversity loss, which pushes the weights of multiple heads apart.
-The head with the highest generalization ability is then selected on the validation set and used for evaluation.
-In contrast to SimpBias, we diversify all model weights w.r.t. salience maps.
-Ensemble diversification can also be found in offline Reinforcement Learning (offline RL) \cite{an2021edac}.
-However, the training scheme in offline RL can't be directly applied to classification in computer vision due to the differences in optimization objectives.
-Some methods in offline RL use minimum aggregation to penalize unseen states.
-In this work, we for the first time study aggregation techniques in the context of OOD detection in computer vision and show minimum aggregation is superior to the traditional average.

-While ensembles require more computation, some works proposed to use distillation, to reduce the model size without the loss of quality \cite{malinin2019distdistill}.
-The latter work suggests that the development of ensemble methods is important even with limited computation resources.